docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 or vertical if its ``height`` is greater than its ``width``.

-Calls the :ref:`control-event-onChange` callback after the position of the indicator is changed or if its :ref:`control-object-notify` method is called.
+Calls the :ref:`control-event-onChange` callback after the position of the indicator is changed or if its :ref:`controlobj-notify` method is called.
 Calls the :ref:`control-event-onchanging` callback repeatedly while the user is moving the indicator.

 - The ``value`` property contains the current position of the